Business routes of Interstate 5: Mount Shasta business loop

-Interstate 5 Business (I-5 Bus.) is a 3.8 mi business route of I-5 in Mount Shasta.
+Interstate 5 Business (I-5 Bus.) is a 3.8 mi business route of I-5 in the city of Mount Shasta.
 I-5 Bus. followed the original routing of US 99 along South Mount Shasta Boulevard at exit 737 (mixed with SR 89 at exit 736) and North Mount Shasta Boulevard at exit 740.
 Many of the businesses along the route are Alpine and Scandinavian mountain-themed motels.